UvinduThamodya/SDP-fullstack/yummyyard-backend/docs/email-notifications.md

 - Sends emails to customers

 ### Email Types
-The system supports three types of notification emails:
+The system supports four types of notification emails:
-1. **Order Accepted** - Sent when a new order is created or when an existing order's status is changed to "Accepted"
+1. **Order Pending** - Sent when a new order is created with "Pending" status
+2. **Order Accepted** - Sent only when an order's status is changed to "Accepted" by staff
-2. **Order Completed** - Sent when an order's status is changed to "Completed"
+3. **Order Completed** - Sent when an order's status is changed to "Completed"
-3. **Order Rejected/Cancelled** - Sent when an order's status is changed to "Cancelled"
+4. **Order Rejected/Cancelled** - Sent when an order's status is changed to "Cancelled"

 ### Integration with Order Processing
 Email notifications are triggered from: